RA-Rob/rift/docs/vm-management.rst

 VM Management
 ============

-This section describes the VM management commands available in Chasm.
+This section describes the VM management commands available in Rift.
 These commands provide a unified interface for managing virtual machines across multiple platforms including KVM, AWS, and Azure.

 Available Commands
 ----------------